adslbarxatov/xash3d-for-ESHQ/README.md

 33. Added 'Locked sequence' flag for all monsters.
 When set, engine will loop the sequence that is specified in monster's settings before its first damage, death or 'scripted_sequence' call.
 This feature works without 'scripted_sequence' entities.

+34. Momentary doors' sounds behaviour reviewed: sounds of moving and stop will work properly now.

 ## Known bugs

 Unfortunately, we cannot fix some bugs yet:

-1. 'momentary_rot_button' bug: infinite cycle for loopable door sounds.
+_1. 'momentary_rot_button' bug: infinite cycle for loopable door sounds._

 2. 'func_pushable' bug: totally incorrect collision box.

 3. 'func_door_rotating' bug: incorrect collision if door has 'Ox' and/or 'Oy' flags.

 But we believe that it is not serious problem for now.